 So here goes: here’s what I believe should be included without question when a new site is designed for a client.

 In web design, even small decisions can have a big impact.
 The way in which your web designer compresses and saves JPEG images is a case in point.
 What’s at stake is an improvement in user experience.
 The explanation of the technical stuff gives Donald Rumsfeld a small but important walk-on part, so keep an eye out for his sneaky appearance here.

 Here’s an example of how complexity beneath the surface of a web page looks as natural and intuitive as you can get.
 It concerns maps, menus and information.
-You can see the interface I’m describing on this website on this page (new tab/window).
+You can see the interface I’m describing on this website on the page with a map of Places and their associated articles (new tab/window).
 Check it out then return here for the rest of this article.

 With my fellow Brits voting collectively to leave the EU, these words written in 1624 come to mind:

 No man is an island,